Maylon Hanold Acting Program Director

 Internships cannot be registered via SU Online; you must submit a form to be approved and signed by your Advisor.
 Once all your paperwork is completed you must submit it to the department to be processed.
-You can email them to Rose Kaser, or drop the forms at the Center for the Study of Sport & Exercise in Lynn 110.
+You can email them to Rose Kaser, or drop the forms in JEFF 401(1401 E. Jefferson, Suite 401).

 Internships may be paid or unpaid.
 Every 40 hours that are worked equate to 1 credit.
 So 80 hours equals 2 credits, 120 hours equals 3 credits, and so on.
 Although internships are registered by quarter, they may extend past the quarter or they may finish before the quarter ends.